rackerlabs/design-system/_component_design/select-filters.md

 ### Popover element

+MOVE THIS TO COMPOSITION ONCE HAVE THE NEW VISUAL

 After the filter button is triggered, the popover element containing the filter checkboxes appears.
 Popover size depends on the amount of filters that are selectable.
 If the size of the popover becomes too large, consider using a search filter.

 {% endcolumn %}